madurapa/woocommerce-ezcash/README.md

 This plugin meant to be used by merchants in Sri Lanka.
 I have always loved using open source, and I believe in giving back to open source as much as I benefit from it.
-The intention to make this plugin is to help those who are willing to start an online business with a low budget so I'm not expecting anything back from you other than feedback, suggestions, features requests, reporting bugs/issues, and rate this plugin.
+The intention to make this plugin is to help those who are willing to start an online business with a low budget, so I'm expecting nothing but any feedbacks, suggestions, feature requests, reporting bugs/issues, and rate this plugin.

 ### Plugin Features